 Saturday, November 18, 2006

-So, I've been plodding onward toward that philosophical cognitive science (previous posting), going on many years now, as evolution of the literature vastly outpaces anyone's opportunities for mastering it.
+So, I've been plodding onward toward that philosophical cognitive science (previous posting: October), going on many years now, as evolution of the literature vastly outpaces anyone's opportunities for mastering it.

 I make philosophically informed choices (I hope, as any scholar must choosephilosophically or notfrom the evolving library, no matter the degree of freedom won by income and talent), and I dare claim that I am attuned to the leading literature.